 dealing with the media

-Dealing with the media for the first time can be confronting.
+Dealing with the media for the first time can be daunting.
 Handing over cherished photos or other personal items for publicity purposes can also be an emotionally difficult decision.
+The press can be helpful in providing extra publicity for your missing loved one.
+However, there have been cases where they have invaded the privacy of families.
+Recent years has seen popularity of online media sources, who like ‘trolls’ can intimidate families and friends via Messenger.
+Be aware of non-registered online sources.

-Remember: always consult your Police case officer before approaching the media.
+Remember: always consult your Garda Liaison officer (FLO) before approaching the media.

 Deciding to make a public appeal